 SB 172 revises requirements of local school improvement councils.
 This will define the make-up of the parents on the improvement council and require the minutes of the meetings.
-The bill passed the Senate and moves to the House Education committee for consideration.
+The bill passed the Senate and is on third reading on the House Special Calendar.